MeowHito/6704101320-Narongpol-Chunu-/README.md

-# Rattapoom Maru (6704101410-rattapoom-maru)
+# Narongpol chunu (6704101320-Narongpol-chunu)

-A Quasar project for Rattapoom Maru
+A Quasar project for Narongpol chunu

 ## Install the dependencies
 ```bash